love.js

 There are also some audio compatibility issues especially when streaming music.

-One of the more significant issues is related to love.filesystem.
+One of the more significant issues is that love.js crashes even in cases where "pcall" is used.

-A simple solution is to check if the files you are trying to access exist:
+A simple solution to the above-mentioned problem is to check if the file you are trying to access already exists:

 if love.filesystem.getInfo(filename) then